-- If any organization requires to migrate all on-premise more than 2000 mailboxes to Exchange Online over the time period of weeks or months, then this option is preferable.
+- If any organization requires migrating all on-premise more than 2000 mailboxes to Exchange Online over weeks or months, this option is preferable.

 - This type of migration is supported by Exchange Server 2010 and later versions.

-- Unlike staged migration, it includes to migrate all mailboxes to Exchange Online from an on-premise exchange organization in a single migration batch.
+- Unlike staged migration, it includes migrating all mailboxes to Exchange Online from an on-premise exchange organization in a single migration batch.

-- If any organization plans to migrate all on-premise mailboxes to Exchange Online and requires managing the user identities from Office 365 then this option will be most suitable.
+- If any organization plans to migrate all on-premises mailboxes to Exchange Online and requires managing the user identities from Office 365, this option will be most suitable.

-- Even though it allows to migrate 2000 mailbox, it is not recommend migrating more than 150 mailboxes as it is time taking process.
+- Even though it allows to migrate 2000 mailboxes, it is not recommended migrating more than 150 mailboxes as it is a time taking process.

 - This type of migration is supported by Exchange Server 2010 and 2013.

-- To perform this type of migration, one has to implement hybrid deployment.
+- To perform this type of migration, the SharePoint consultant has to implement hybrid deployment.

 - After completing the migration process, user identities will still be managed in the on-premise server.
-But over the period of time, if one requires to move all mailboxes to the Exchange Online then one can achieve this with the help of hybrid deployment features.
+But over a period of time, if one requires to move all mailboxes to Exchange Online, one can achieve this with the help of hybrid deployment features.

 - In this migration type, it will copy the contents of Exchange Server’s IMAP mailbox to Exchange Online.

-- By applying this method, only items that are in a user’s inbox or in other mail folders get migrated.
-No other contents like contacts, calendar, tasks, etc. will be migrated.
+- Only items in a user’s inbox or other mail folders get migrated by applying this method.
+No other contents like contacts, calendar, tasks, etc., will be migrated.